-Recommended prior knowledge: Admission requirements: Module Algorithms and data structures (MI-AuD-B) Passing the written exam Module Introduction to Algorithms, Programming and Software (DSG-EiAPS-B) Frequency: every winter Recommended semester: Minimal Duration of the Module: semester 1 Semester
+prerequisites for the module: none Recommended prior knowledge: Module Algorithms and data structures (MI-AuD-B) Module Introduction to Algorithms, Programming and Software (DSG-EiAPS-B) Frequency: every winter semester Recommended semester: Minimal Duration of the Module: 1 Semester

+Module Units

+Ubiquitous Systems 2,00 Weekly Contact

+Mode of Delivery: Lectures Hours

+Lecturers: Prof. Dr. Tom Gross

+Language: German/English

+Frequency: every winter semester

+Contents: -

-Wodule Units Ubiquitous Systems Mode of Delivery: Lectures Lecturers: Prof. Dr. Tom Gross Language: German/English Frequency: every winter semester Contents: This lecture gives an introduction to the subject of Ubiquitous Computing-that is, the paradigm of invisible computing, with computers embedded into everyday objects that act as client and server and communicate with each other-and includes the following conceptual, technical and methodological topics:
+This lecture gives an introduction to the subject of Ubiquitous Computing-that

+is, the paradigm of invisible computing, with computers embedded into everyday

+objects that act as client and server and communicate with each other-and

+includes the following conceptual, technical and methodological topics:

-- · Basic concepts
+- Basic concepts

 - · Base technology and infrastructures

 - · Ubiquitous systems and prototypes

 - · Context awareness

 - · User interaction

-- · Ubiquitous systems in a broad context and related topics
+- Ubiquitous systems in a broad context and related topics